 - Your recommenders can submit their letters of reference via the Common Application website or by downloading the forms and mailing them to the Office of Admissions.

-- Your counselor can submit the Mid Year Report via the Common Application website or by downloading the form from the internet and sending it straight to the Office of Admissions.
+- Your counselor can submit the Mid Year Report via the Common Application website or by downloading the form online and sending it fice of Admissions.

-- In the Common Application’s preferred testing plan question, provide the appropriate response.
+- Provide the appropriate response to the Common Application’s preferred testing plan question.
 Additionally, you can do so by filling out the Test-Optional Form.
 Although test scores are not required for admission, they are required for Academic Partnerships consideration.

 - In your application status portal, look for any missing application materials and your admissions decision.

-- You will get an email once your application has been sent and received with instructions on how to access this page.
+- You will get an email once your application has been sent and received with instructions on accessing this page.
 The site for your application status is open to applicants.

 Frequently Asked Questions